kfalconarkn/gtfs-trip-prefect/PRD.md

     password="wgk1Spj42pld4hm7xKbXHyhqfyd1NhEU",
 )

+## Logging

+Pydantic lofire will be used to send logging information to the platform for observibility and monitoring.

 ## Data Flow

 1. Data is downloaded from GTFS API
 2. Data is transformed to required format
 3. Data is uploaded/appened to redis db.

+## Deployment
+Python script will be deployed to github actions. yml file will specify the deployment config the github action s will run every 1 min. dependencies will be defined using the requirements.txt file in the root dir.